Courtney-Seitz/Towers-of-Hanoi/planning/pseudocode.md

     --- isLegalMove

-    ---- compares magnitude of currentTopDisk of first selection (i.e. disk to be moved) to magnitude of currentTopDisk of second selection (i.e. destination)
+    ---- compares value of currentTopDisk of first selection (i.e. disk to be moved) to value of currentTopDisk of second selection (i.e. destination)
       ----- if first <= second, returns true and move is allowed to proceed
       ----- if first > second, returns false, move does not proceed and user is notified of illegal move

 - disks of (user input) "n" number and "k" (user input) colors (1 <= k <= 3 )
 - disks have properties / methods:

-    -- number/magnitude/order (n) (for isLegalMove comparison; effects css width) -- color (k) (for isSolved comparison; effects css color)
+    -- value (n) (for isLegalMove comparison; effects css width) -- color (k) (for isSolved comparison; effects css color)

     -- methods: